umar-hussain-brainx/orders-export-app/AUTOMATION_README.md

-# 🤖 Monthly AI-Powered Order Analysis & Product Pairing System
+# 🤖 Monthly AI-Powered Upsell Configuration System

-This Shopify app runs monthly to analyze the last 1 month of order data with AI, creating intelligent product pairs and recommendations that update a single existing Shopify metaobject.
+This Shopify app runs monthly to analyze the last 1 month of order data with AI, creating intelligent upsell configurations and recommendations that update a single existing Shopify upsell_config metaobject.

 ## 🚀 Features